Nabcellent/CosmicFashion/README.md

 [`CosmicFashion`](https://cosmicfashion.nosterlab.com/). is online fashion store built using codeigniter 4 which is a full-stack web application

-The following are some of the libraries used to create the web app:
+The following are some of the libraries and packages used to create the web app:
 ### FRONTEND

 #### CSS